How and When to Refer Students for Counselling

 Some Possibilities

-- “In your essay, you write about death and dying.
+• “In your essay, you wrote about death and dying.
 It seems to me that you’ve looked sad lately.
 I wanted to check in with you and see if everything’s OK.”

-- “This is really a difficult time for you.
+• “This seems to be a difficult time for you.
 WE can figure this out.
-WE can get some help from a counsellor who knows more about this.
-Let’s walk down there together (phone the Counseling Centre).
-I think they’ll be able to help.”
+WE can get some help from a counsellor who knows more about this, if you are willing to try this option (Call or email us at C3A)”